 I’m not here to argue Constitutional law, there are people much more qualified than I am for that.
 I’m here writing to you, the reader, to point out the only basis a Christian should possess for disobeying this ‘thought policing’.

 All this comes down to authority.
 This is not as arbitrary as a symbol of respect; calling someone who has earned a doctorate, “Dr. so-and-so” or a commanding officer “Captain so-and-so”.
 This is someone claiming an emotional, psychologically motivated title for themselves and demanding you not hurt their feelings.
 They’re not concerned about the authority of the one who created them in the first place.
 The one who blessed them with their genetically verifiable gender identity.
 They are claiming authority over themselves.
 This is blatant idolatry, for that is what displacing God’s authority is, put another way it is the de-goding of God.

 Any christian who jumps behind this bandwagon is not aware of the significance of what they are trying to do.
 The people of God do not promote idolatry, they herald a message of repentance and Faith.
-Fighting for injustice is a good godly thing, when it is discriminatory to the point of physical harm, but fighting for ‘injustice’ to this level about something akin to childish name calling is immature.
+Fighting for injustice is a good godly thing, when it is discriminatory to the point of physical harm.
+Fighting for ‘injustice’ to this level, about something akin to childish name calling, that is immature.